jean1415/stats220/index.md

 # My meme

-### Meme description:
+## Meme description:

 * This meme aims to raise awareness of *digital footprint* with a sense of humor.
-* While the boy innocently restates his father's advice, the symbolic face of social media reveals the fact (based on the social media users' digital footprints) that the person who the boy believes to be his father is in fact not the biological father.
+* While the boy innocently restates his father's advice, the symbolic face of social media reveals the fact (based on the social media users' digital footprints) that the person who the boy believes to be his father is in fact not the boy's biological father.

-### Display Meme:
+## Display Meme:
 ![](https://github.com/jean1415/stats220/blob/main/jean_meme.png "My first meme on R")

-### R code used to create the meme:
+## R code used to create the meme:
 ```r
 library(magick)